Installing Hardwood Flooring Around a Fireplace Hearth

 There are limitless varieties of fireplace covers, from glass doors to wire mesh curtains.
 Always have them in place whenever you are not tending to the fire.

 Sometimes people like to burn up loads of paper like Christmas wrapping.
-Prolonged paper burning can make the fireplace or woodstove too hot and can damage nearby wood flooring.
+Prolonged paper burning can make the fireplace or woodstove too hot and can damage nearby hardwood flooring.

-A fire-resistant hearth pad or fireplace rug protects the floor directly in front of the hearth from burning embers.
+A fire-resistant hearth pad or fireplace rug protects the wood flooring directly in front of the hearth from burning embers.
 Never use an ordinary carpet because an ember can ignite it, and you’ll immediately have a dangerous problem on your hands.
 Be sure the rug is flame resistant.

-Follow these precautions, and your wood floor in front of a fireplace will stay safe and burn mark-free.
+Follow these precautions, and your hardwood flooring in front of a fireplace will stay safe and burn mark-free.

 Hardwood flooring around a stone fireplace makes the room look classy.
-For hearths that sit above the floor, use the technique of undercutting stone or brick.
+For hearths that sit above the wood flooring, use the technique of undercutting stone or brick.
 It provides the best look and will fit in seamlessly.
-For hearth extensions that are almost flush, the picture frame method gives a classical appearance for any wood floor in front of a fireplace.
-If time and cost are more important than the finished look, you can use shoe molding to hide the opening between the floor and the hearthstones, but only as a last resort.
+For hearth extensions that are almost flush, the picture frame method gives a classical appearance for any hardwood floor in front of a fireplace.
+If time and cost are more important than the finished look, you can use shoe molding to hide the opening between the wood flooring and the hearthstones, but only as a last resort.